 - Presentation of forums on educational topics, often in collaboration with organizations

-What committee members do: Under the leadership of Linda Wihl, and making use of her literacy tutoring program, Making Sense of Language Arts, members serve as tutors and testers at Rothenberg Preparatory Academy and Winton Hills Academy.
+What committee members do: Under the leadership of Linda Wihl, and making use of her literacy tutoring program, Making Sense of Language Arts, members serve as tutors and testers at Winton Hills Academy.
 Members may also serve on a steering committee that meets during the year to plan, trouble shoot, and consider other projects.

 After being trained (a commitment of a few hours annually), tutors use multi-sensory learning techniques like songs, touch, games, visualization of stories, and movement to help the children gain the ability to express themselves through language arts.
 Over the course of the school year, each tutor meets with the same child once a week for an hour of intense one on one interaction that includes learning sounds, letters and vocabulary words, and reading simple stories.
 Tutors follow an easy-to-use lesson plan from the basic curriculum but adapted each week to meet their children’s learning styles and progress.

 A field trip to Joseph-Beth Booksellers takes place in late spring.
-It offers children opportunity to visit a bookstore with rich resources, select a few books to take home, and eat at a restaurant.
+It offers children opportunity to visit a bookstore with rich resources, select a few books to take home, and eat at a restaurant in the area.

-Children eligible for the program are selected through the Kaufman Survey of Early Academic Skills administered to all kindergartners at the two schools by volunteer testers.
+Children eligible for the program are selected through the Kaufman Survey of Early Academic Skills administered to all kindergartners at the school by volunteer testers.

 More information on the tutoring program at http://www.makingsenseoflanguagearts.com